 In the Vines of Mistaken Identify, we’re exploring the different types of vines commonly called “invasive” around Nassau County.
 Rather, in fact, these vines are not invasive and many of them are native too, which provides amazing benefits to our ecosystem and environment.
+This blog discusses the Virginia Creeper.

 It’s Important Value